manuGil/online-core/docs/source/databases.rst

    .. code-block:: postgresql
       :linenos:

-      Select *
+      SELECT *
-      From countries, countries_Data
+      FROM countries, countries_Data
-      Where /* Here goes your condition */
+      WHERE /* Here goes your condition */

 QGIS (and other GIS packages) provides a graphical interface from where you can define a join without having to type the SQL statements.